duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_camera_data.md

   <img src="dashboard_mission_control_camera_feed.png" style='width: 35em'/>
 </div>

-By default, the camera stream is throttle down to 8 frames per second.
+By default, the camera stream is throttled down to 8 frames per second.
 This is to minimize the resources used by your browser while streaming images from the robot.
 Feel free to increase the data stream frequency in the **Properties** tab of the camera block.